 EHIC issued to people protected by the withdrawal deal

-The Department of Health and Social Care also confirmed with Europe Street that the NHS will continue to issue European Health Insurance Cards after 31 December 2020 to the people that “retain full entitlements to reciprocal healthcare” under the withdrawal agreement.
+The Department of Health and Social Care has confirmed to Europe Street that the NHS will continue to issue European Health Insurance Cards after 31 December 2020 to the people that “retain full entitlements to reciprocal healthcare” under the withdrawal agreement.

 These include nationals from the EU and EFTA countries (Norway, Iceland, Liechtenstein and Switzerland) residing in the UK, UK students or persons receiving a pension or exportable UK benefit (S1 holders) living in the EU or EFTA territory at the end of the transition period.

-Also covered are frontier workers (people who work in one state and live in another) before 31 December 2020 for as long as they remain in the host state.
-Another group that will continue benefiting consists of workers posted temporarily in an EU or EFTA country and their family members not covered in their own right.
+Also covered are frontier workers (people who work in one state and live in another) before 31 December 2020 for as long as they remain in the host state, and workers posted temporarily in an EU or EFTA country and their family members not covered in their own right.

-In addition, the agreement says that UK and EU nationals who find themselves in a ‘cross-border situation’ over 31 December 2020 (for example UK nationals on holiday in an EU or EFTA country or students for the duration of their course) can continue using their EHIC until they return to the UK (or vice versa).
+In addition, the withdrawal agreement says that UK and EU nationals who are not protected under the deal but find themselves in a ‘cross-border situation’ over 31 December 2020 (for example UK nationals on holiday in an EU or EFTA country or students for the duration of their course) can continue using their EHIC until they return to the UK (or vice versa).

 Practical details to be resolved

-It is still unclear, however, how the NHS will be able to distinguish the people who are entitled to a UK-issued EHIC from those who are not after 31 December 2020.
+It is still unclear, however, how the NHS will be able to distinguish EU nationals who are entitled to a UK-issued EHIC from those who are not after 31 December 2020.

-In theory, the health insurance card could be delivered to the people who have obtained “settled status”, the new residence scheme for EU and EFTA nationals in the UK.
-But this would exclude dual British-EU nationals, who are not allowed to apply for settled status.
-Irish citizens, who are covered by separate bilateral arrangements, are also not required to apply, but they can if they wish to.
+In theory, the card could be delivered to EU nationals who have obtained “settled status”, the new legal position for EU and EFTA nationals in the UK.
+But this would exclude those with dual British-EU citizenship, as they are not allowed to apply for settled status.
+Irish citizens, who are covered by separate bilateral arrangements, are also not required to apply for settled status, but they can if they wish to.

 “The problem with settled status is that it has been set up to prove only UK residence rights.
 We are yet to understand how it will link to the provisions of the withdrawal agreement.
 There are people who fall within the scope of the withdrawal agreement, but are not allowed to apply for settled status – for example dual nationals – how will they prove their rights?” asked Monique Hawkins, a campaigner of citizens’ rights group the3million.